zacharygriffee/bring-your-own-storage-utilities/readme.md

 ---
 ## `Query`

 You could say this is pretty similar to find.
-But, query is more about `opening` and `loading` resources from the source storage.
+But, query is where you've found a resource now you need to understand that resource

 ### [API Documentation](https://github.com/zacharygriffee/bring-your-own-storage-utilities/blob/master/docs/query-api.md)